 Any pedestrian accident lawyer at Jacoby and Meyers will tell victims to seek medical treatment before doing anything else.
 If your injuries are severe, call 911 and request an ambulance, as well as an officer to take a report.
 Your health and safety should always come first, and delaying immediate care can have lasting effects on your wellness.
 In addition to protecting your health, seeing a doctor right away will give your pedestrian accident lawyer access to medical reports so he or she can quickly build your case.
 The police report is equally important.
 For example, if the driver was found to be intoxicated, driving on a suspended license, or operating a car that wasn’t registered, then the driver’s liability can significantly increase.
 Once you have been treated by a doctor, call Jacoby and Meyers personal injury attorneys, and speak to an experienced pedestrian accident lawyer who can fight to get you the compensation you deserve.

-For a free legal consultation with a pedestrian accidents lawyer serving Los Angeles, call 888-522-6291
+For a Free Legal consultation with a pedestrian accidents lawyer from Jacoby & Meyers serving Los Angeles, call 888-522-6291